Nevon/todotail/readme.md

 The data is saved in an `sqlite` database in the root of the project.
 Since the application uses SQLAlchemy as its database access layer, swapping out `sqlite` for something more robust should be fairly trivial.

+## Testing

+Currently there are only end-to-end tests set up using Protractor.
+The tests are available in `/test/e2e/scenarios.js`

+In order to run the test suite, you need to have the server running (`python run.py runserver`) and then run:

+    npm run protractor